 In case B, a network slice instance that does not require multicast/broadcast will not include the NF needed for multicast/broadcast.
 On the other hand, the UPF implemented to support multicast/broadcast in case A could be instantiated in a network slice instance, which does not require the multicast/broadcast functionalities.
-In case A. there may be an implementation and run-time overhead while in case B, the standardized architecture already tries to address some implementation optimization.
+In case A, there may be an implementation and run-time overhead while in case B, the standardized architecture already tries to address some implementation optimization.
 The 3GPP specification in Release 15 does not require an instance UPF to support all UPF functionalities.
 This means that the overhead in case A is not understood as an issue from the specification point of view.
 However, a question arises whether all multicast/broadcast functionalities, which are needed to enable point-to-multipoint services, should be considered as a user plane functionality related to a PDU session or whether they are higher layer functionalities (i.e. a user plane seen from PDU session level) or control plane functionalities.
 In the example of a reliable file delivery that relies on a data storage and a repair procedure, the repair procedure may require a feedback from receiving UEs about the success or the failure of file delivery.
 The feedback can be a user plane functionality, a higher layer functionality, or a control plane functionality depending on a solution.
+On the other hand, functionalities related to PDU session level, such as routing of multicast packet in case of IP PDU Session type, could be supported by the UPF that supports the corresponding unicast functionalities.
 The design process should consider based on this and other aspects of point-to-multipoint services if the case B approach is more appropriate.
 The network slicing for multicast/broadcast capabilities is discussed in the deliverable D4.2 "Converged Core Network" (to be published in September 2018) [25].